codeforboston/ungentry/README.md

   2. We want to get to know our communities better.
   3. We like playing with data and maps.

-  For a full explination and description of the project, visit our wiki page: [Whats's this all about...](http://github.com/codeforboston/ungentry/wiki/What's-this-all-about...)
+  For a full explanation and description of the project, visit our wiki page: [Whats's this all about...](http://github.com/codeforboston/ungentry/wiki/What's-this-all-about...)

 #### Status